Zatoichi

-This originally minor character was drastically altered and developed for the screen by Daiei Film and actor Shintaro Katsu, becoming the subject of one of Japan's longest-running film series.
+This originally minor character was drastically altered and developed for the screen by Daiei Film and actor Shintaro Katsu, becoming not only one of leading franchises of the company but also the subject of one of Japan's longest-running film series, even after the bankruptcy of the company in 1971.
 A total of 26 films were made between 1962 and 1989.
 From 1974 to 1979, a television series was produced, starring Katsu and some of the same actors that appear in the films.
 Produced by Katsu Productions, 100 episodes were aired before the Zatoichi television series was cancelled.

 The seventeenth film of the Zatoichi series was remade in the US in 1989 by TriStar Pictures as Blind Fury, starring Rutger Hauer.
 A 2003 film was directed by Takeshi Kitano, who also starred as the title character.
 It was awarded the Venice Film Festival's Silver Lion for Best Direction.
 A stage adaptation of Zatoichi directed by Takashi Miike and starring Show Aikawa was filmed in 2007 and later released on home video.
 Zatoichi: The Last is a 2010 film directed by Junji Sakamoto and starring Shingo Katori.

 Character

 Zatoichi at first comes across as a harmless blind anma (masseur) and bakuto (gambler) who wanders the land, making his living by chō-han (playing dice) as well as giving massages, performing acupuncture and even, on occasion, singing and playing music.
 Secretly, however, he is very highly skilled in swordsmanship, specifically Muraku-school kenjutsu and iaido along with the more general sword skills of Japan, as well as sumo wrestling and kyujutsu.

 Little of his past is revealed, other than that he lost his sight as a child through illness.
 His father disappeared for undisclosed reasons when Zatoichi was about five years old.
-He is described by his swordsmanship instructor as having practiced constantly and with extreme devotion when he was a pupil in order to develop his incredible skills.
+He is described by his swordsmanship instructor as having practiced constantly and with extreme devotion when he was a pupil in order to develop his exceptional skills.
 Zatoichi says of himself that he became a yakuza (gangster) during those three years he spent training (which immediately precede the original The Tale of Zatoichi) and killed many people, something he later came to deeply regret.
 This is reflected in his willingness to involve himself in the affairs of others—chiefly, those suffering from oppression and exploitation, or some form of corruption.
 Despite that moral re-assessment and his new perspective and remorse (and most often because of them), he usually has a bounty (sometimes quite large) on his head from one source or another throughout the movies and series.
 However, because of his earnestness, wit, and natural sense of empathy, many people who encounter him during his travels grow to respect and even care for him.